designer-ops/curb_signs_website/README.md

 ## Deployment

-GitHub Pages will automatically build and deploy the site whenever changes are pushed to the default `master` branch.
+GitHub Pages will automatically build and deploy the site whenever changes are pushed to the default `main` branch.
 No additional build steps are required.
-If you are working from another branch, merge or fast-forward your work on to `master` and push that branch to trigger an updated deployment.
+If you are working from another branch, merge or fast-forward your work on to `main` and push that branch to trigger an updated deployment.